rajeshguptan/resume/index.md

 - Developed Java EE applications that used various new features and standards being built into the Weblogic application server.
 - Improved the scalability and performance of Oracle Fusion applications and tested them using OATS & Selenium.
 - Created a framework for Provisioning weblogic cluster and load testing and result analysis using JFR
-- Developed the Oracle bots load generator tool and automation framework.
+- Engineered the Oracle bots load generator tool and automation framework.
 - Supported the successful release of multiple versions of Oracle Weblogic, Fusion Apps, and BOTS.

 ### **Senior Software Engineer** ➰ *Wisdom Infotech Ltd., SFO* ➰ *Sep 2009 - Apr 2011*
-- Designed and developed UI enhancement requests on the Wells Fargo site to support FIS integration.
+- Designed and implemented UI enhancement requests on the Wells Fargo site to support FIS integration.
 - Implemented the Enterprise scheduler for the Blackhawk network.
 - Fixed a critical memory leak issue that caused outages during the Christmas season.